MistyCommunity/Documentation/src/content/misty-i/reference/javascript-api.md

 Obtain a path from Misty’s current location to a specified set of X,Y coordinates.
 Pass the waypoints this command returns to the `path` parameter of `misty.FollowPath()` for Misty to follow this path to the desired location.

-**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
-By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
-For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-i/coding-misty/local-skill-architecture/#-quot-get-quot-data-callbacks).

-**Important!** Make sure to call `misty.StartTracking()` to start Misty tracking her location before using this command, and call `misty.StopTracking()` to stop Misty tracking her location after using this command.

 ```javascript
 // Syntax
 misty.GetSlamPath(double X, double Y, [string callback], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);
 ```

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** Make sure to call `misty.StartTracking()` to start Misty tracking her location before using this command, and call `misty.StopTracking()` to stop Misty tracking her location after using this command.
+{{box op="end"}}

+{{box op="start" cssClass="boxed noteBox"}}
+**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
+By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
+For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-i/coding-misty/local-skill-architecture/#-quot-get-quot-data-callbacks).
+{{box op="end"}}

 Arguments

 * X (double) - The X coordinate of the destination.
 * Y (double) - The Y coordinate of the destination.
 * callback (string) - Optional.
 The name of the callback function to call when the data returned by this command is ready.
 If empty, the default callback function (`<_CommandName>`) is called.